-Your audience enjoy who you authentically are, and how helpful and consistent your content is.
+Your audience like who you authentically are, and how helpful and consistent your content is.

 Connect personally with as many of your audience members as you have time for.
-Even having a private conversation with 10 of your fans is doing better than most business owners who are focused on marketing from their own head, and missing out on relationship-building with their audience, which is where truly relevant marketing can come from.
+Even a private conversation with 10 of your fans (each) would mean you're getting better audience research than most business owners!
+Most entrepreneurs are very much in their own head, and miss out on relationship-building with their audience, which is where truly relevant marketing can come from.

-You can reach them via Facebook messaging (don’t do a group message, just individually message each person.)
-If possible, invite them to a private video call so that in conversation you can also see their facial expressions.
+You can privately reach your fans via Facebook messaging (don’t do a group message, just individually message each person.)
+If possible, invite them to a private video call so that during your research conversation, you can see their facial expressions.

 Find out what problems they’re facing or goals they’d love to reach, that your business can help with, for example:

-Pay attention to how they are wording their needs and desires and questions.
+Pay attention to how they are wording their needs and problems and questions.

 These words and phrases might become “keywords” you use to create content that reaches more people just like them.

-The most important part is to find out what they have spent money on — in the area of your passion or in a related area:
+The most important part is to find out what they have spent money on — as related to your area of expertise:

 Your income comes from your audience’s spending.
 This is why you want to find out their existing buying patterns.
-The more you understand it, the more you can see how your business can naturally slot into their buying behavior, rather than trying to make them spend money in ways they're not familiar with.
+The more you understand, the more you will see how your business can naturally slot into their buying behavior, rather than trying to make them spend money in ways they're not used to.

-Don't put on the sales pressure that doesn’t feel authentic to you, and will create bad word of mouth later.
+Don't put on the sales pressure.
+It creates bad word of mouth.

-Instead, the more natural way is to sell something they’re already buying, or have tried before, or were already considering buying.
-The conversations you have with them will help you understand their buying intent so that you can serve that intent more effectively than they can easily find elsewhere.
+Instead, the more natural way is to sell something they’re already buying, or have tried before, or are considering buying.
+Your conversations with them will help you understand their buying intent so that you can serve that intent more effectively than they can easily find elsewhere.

-You can also learn a lot about what offers they might want, by looking for patterns in your audience’s engagement with your content.
-What topics do they most enjoy from you?
-Might you then create a low-fee online workshop that dives more into that topic?
+You can learn about what offers they might want, by looking for patterns in your audience’s engagement with your content.
+What topics do they enjoy from you?
+Might you then create a low-fee online workshop that dives into that topic?
 (See my examples here: George Kao's Workshops.)

 The more you understand them, the better you’re able to serve them.
-The more trust they have in you, the more they will use your product/service and thereby get the results they couldn’t get elsewhere.
+The more trust they have in you, the more they will use your product/service and get the results you're hoping for.

 Besides doing audience interviews as I’ve described above, you can also research your audience in these ways: